OpenDataDSL/website/src/pages/AboutUs.md

 <hr />

-*OpenDataDSL is the trading name of Walkfares Ltd. Registered in the UK no: 11489767*
+*OpenDataDSL Ltd. Registered in the UK no: 11489767*